direktspeed/serve-static/README.md

   - `res` the response object
   - `path` the file path that is being sent
   - `stat` the stat object of the file that is being sent

+##### sendfile
+This is doing a couple of intesting things defaults to ```false```
+We use the synchronous version of the sendfile API.
+We do this because we don’t want to round-trip through the libeio thread pool.
+We need to handle the EAGAIN error status from the sendfile(2) system call.
+NodeJS exposes this via a thrown exception.
+Rather than issuing another sendfile call right away, we wait until the socket is drained to try again (otherwise we’re just busy-waiting).
+It’s possible that the performance cost of generating and handling this exception is high enough that we’d be better off using the asynchronous version of the sendfile API.
+We have to kick the write IOWatcher on the net.Stream instance ourselves to get the drain event to fire.
+This class only knows how to start the watcher itself when it notices a write(2) system call fail.
+Since we’re using sendfile(2) behind its back, we have to tell it to do this explicitly.
+We notice that we’ve hit the end of our source file when sendfile(2) returns 0 bytes written.

 ## Examples